-If doctors discover an increased number of neutrophils and there is no clear reason, such as an obvious infection, a blood sample is viewed under a microscope to determine if immature neutrophils (myeloblasts) are leaving the bone marrow and entering the bloodstream.
-Immature neutrophils in the bloodstream may indicate the presence of a disorder in the bone marrow, such as leukemia.
+If doctors discover an increased number of neutrophils and there is no clear reason, such as an obvious infection, a blood sample is viewed under a microscope to determine if immature neutrophils (myeloblasts) are leaving the bone marrow and entering the blood.
+Immature neutrophils in the blood may indicate the presence of a disorder in the bone marrow, such as leukemia.

 An increased number of mature neutrophils in the blood is not usually a problem in itself.
 Therefore, doctors focus on treating the condition or disorder that caused the number of neutrophils to increase.